Ĉu vi parolas Esperanton?

 Esperanto-to-English dictionaries

 • Esperanto Panorama is a very comprehensive Esperanto-English dictionary that’s easy to use.
-Use your keyboard search function (Ctrl + F or Command + F on Mac) to find exactly what you’re looking for.
+Use your keyboard search function (Ctrl + F or Command + F on Mac) to find exactly what you want.

 • If you’d like to add a print Esperanto dictionary to your collection, we recommend Benson’s.
 Get it on Amazon here.